cran/dials/tests/testthat/_snaps/constructors.md

       mixture(c(1L, 3L))
     Condition
       Error in `mixture()`:
       !
-Since `type = 'double'`, please use that data type for the range.
+Since `type = "double"`, please use that data type for the range.

 ---